stacks-network/docs/src/pages/understand-stacks/integrate-stacking-delegation.md

 // burn height at which the delegation relationship should be revoked (optional) const untilBurnBlockHeight = 5000;

+// hash of bitcoin address that the delegator has to use to receive the pool's rewards (optional) const poxAddress = undefined;

 // private key of the account holder for transaction signing const privateKey = 'd48f215481c16cbe6426f8e557df9b78895661971d71735126545abddcd5377001';